From the site

 The Cornish Coast Experience.

-In the morning, cross the moorlands of Dartmoor, home to wild ponies, to reach maritime Plymouth.
-Numerous famous voyagers have set off from this ancient port.
-See the Mayflower Steps, where the Pilgrim Fathers set sail for America.
+Explore Devon with Insight Choice.
+Choose between a walk and foraging experience in Dartmoor or a scenic cruise of Plymouth harbour and see the Mayflower Steps, where 400 years ago the pilgrim ship, Mayflower set sail for America.
 Visit a picturesque Cornish fishing village, where contraband was once landed in the dead of night.
 Experiences shared lead to lasting friendships, and back in Saltash you will enjoy a glass of wine with your newfound friends at your delectable Celebration Dinner.
 Toast to an inspiring journey of discovery.
 Cheers!